dnsimple/dnsimple-support/content/articles/setting-up-accounts-for-clients.markdown

 ## Creating a separate account for your client

-To add another account to your user profile, you should take the following steps.
+First, you must add another account to your user profile by taking the following steps.

 <div class="section-steps" markdown="1">
 1. Visit the settings for your user profile by clicking the <label>Settings</label> link in the dropdown menu.